 #6 General Patton.
 The poster boy in Normandy

-George S. Patton disembarked in Omaha by mid-July.
-He was still commanding a ghost army made of empty tents and dummy aircraft, above Pas-de-Calais, to pin down further German divisions, and prevent them to reinforce Normandy.
-However, Eisenhower had promised Patton the 3rd US Army, and a chance to roll down his tanks in a jolly, wild ride across France.
+George S. Patton disembarked in Omaha by mid-July, still officialy in command of a ghost army made of empty tents and dummy aircraft, above Pas-de-Calais, to pin down potential German reinforcements.
+However, Eisenhower had promised Patton the 3rd US Army, and a chance to roll down his tanks in a jolly, wild, ride across France.

 The soldiers loved it, cheering and whooping the ‘Old Blood and Guts’ general.
 He was revered in the Wehrmacht as the best Allied general, and his motto was speed, speed and speed.
 Often unforgiving and refusing excuses (he slapped two soldiers suffering combat fatigue), Patton cared for his men and provided them with the best supplies.
 He was amongst the first commanders to mix, and promote Afro-Americans in his combat teams.
 In Normandy he eagerly awaited his command, surveying the front-line amidst whistling German bullets.
 To the astonishment of G.I.s around, he wouldn’t duck, and when told to do so, he replied: ‘Mind your Goddam business, soldier!’

 On 25th July, Bradley launched Operation Cobra, aiming to capture Avranches, and then break through Brittany.
-After a clumsy initial bombing upon their own ranks, Operation Cobra, spearheaded by the 2nd, 3rd and 4th Armoured Divisions, and supported by the 1st, 22nd and 30th Infantry Divisions, quickly cut through the German Seventh Army.
+After a clumsy initial bombing upon their own ranks, Operation Cobra, spearheaded by the 2nd, 3rd, and 4th Armoured Divisions, and supported by the 1st, 22nd, and 30th Infantry Divisions, quickly cut through the German Seventh Army.
 The offensive gained momentum, and the German retreat snowballed.
-The Sherman tank crews barely paused, cooking, peeing and crapping in their basin-shaped helmets.
-Infantry rode on top of the Shermans, only dismounting when encountering resistance.
+The Sherman tank crews barely paused, cooking and using their basin-shaped helmets as portable loos.
+The infantry rode on top of these Shermans too, only dismounting when encountering resistance.

 Patton was given a foretaste of command with the 6th and 4th Armoured Divisions.
 Immediately he spurred them to Avranches, which fell on 30th July.
 Kluge, who replaced Rundstedt as commander-in-chief of the Wehrmacht in France (OB), was furious.
 On the 1st of August, the 3rd US Army was activated and Patton was put in charge.
 He kept penetrating into Brittany, avoiding the strongholds and running almost unopposed.
 The Americans had refined their infantry-air communication, and radioed their targets to the P-47s overflying them.
 In addition to, cases of combat fatigue were now virtually non-existent.
 Like Patton said: “People like to play on a winning team.”